ecain21/Final-Project/Project.md

 ### **Implications in India**

 Data was collected from subjects living in the National Capital Region (NCR) which encompasses both Delhi and its surrounding area, as well as outside of this region.
-In this study, researchers looked at different age-groups of a total of 1,182 subjects, ages ranging from 7 to 59 years old, and how several aspects of their lives were affected after the lockdown.
+In this study, researchers looked at different age-groups of a total of 1,182 subjects, ages ranging from 7 to 59 years old, and how several aspects of their lives were affected after the lock-down.
 Additionally, they recorded the different coping mechanisms adopted due to such sudden changes.
 The various variables such as learning hours for online classes and self-study, duration of sleep, time spent on fitness and sleep were recorded and analyzed as factors related to mental health.
 Although the effect on students’ education, social life, physical health, and mental well-being was expected, this research suggests that the public should take necessary measures to prevent psychological problems and improve students’ experiences in and outside of academics, for our current results are not meeting the expectations of the initial government policies.
 For specific details on the demographics, objectives, and methods of this study, please read the research paper linked [here](https://www.researchgate.net/publication/347935769_COVID-19_and_its_impact_on_education_social_life_and_mental_health_of_students_A_Survey).

 Although the researchers in this study did a phenomenal job at creating, designing, and interpreting their own plots, we decided to ask different questions and explore our own interests by using the same data set while still acknowledging their remarkable findings.
 Overall, we wondered how has COVID-19 affected mental health among students?
 How do factors like social connection, sleep and social media use affect student life and class activities?